rreusser/regl-gpu-lines/README.md

 - Compute positions and line width in the vertex shader
 - Round joins, bevels, and miters (with miter limit)
 - Square and rounded end caps
-- Optional automatic end cap insertion, using `position.w == 0.0` to signal a line break (see: [docs/multiple.html](https://rreusser.github.io/regl-gpu-lines/docs/multiple.html))
+- Optional automatic end cap insertion, using `position.w == 0.0` or alternatively `position.x` NaN to signal a line break (see: [docs/multiple.html](https://rreusser.github.io/regl-gpu-lines/docs/multiple.html))
 - Regl-compatible attribute specification with strides and offsets
 - Pass additional regl configuration to the constructor
 - No dependencies; 11.6 KB minified, 4.7 KB gzipped.